 New York Festivals Television & Film Awards Grand Jury 2020 Interview profiles prominent award-winning Broadcast executives from around the globe.
 As industry leaders, they understand the elements that go into creating compelling award-winning nonfiction content.

-Brian Lockhart currently serves as vice president and executive producer of Original Content for ESPN+, ESPN’s subscription-based streaming service.
+Brian Lockhart currently serves as vice president ESPN+ Original Content and ESPN Films.
 He is responsible for overseeing strategy and development for all ESPN+ original programming initiatives, including new projects as well as existing shows.
 Prior to his role at ESPN, Brian was vice president and executive producer of Original Content for NFL Media.
 He was responsible for overseeing the development and production of a wide array of content on multiple platforms, from long-form documentary series to digital media ventures and features.
 Among the highlights of his tenure were digital/broadcast hybrid projects that earned him three of his eight career Emmy Awards: the groundbreaking multi-platform experience JFK: The Untold Story of That Day in Dallas and the digital series The NFL Season: A Biography.